2020 Los Angeles Rams season: Week 15: vs. New York Jets

 The Jets pulled off the most shocking upset of the NFL season, stunning the host Rams for their first win of the season.
-New York, entering the game with an 0–13 record and as a 17-point underdog, drove 76 yards in 13 plays on their opening offensive drive, capping it with an 18-yard from former USC quarterback Sam Darnold to Ty Johnson.
+New York, entering the game with an 0–13 record and as a 17-point underdog, drove 76 yards in 13 plays on their opening offensive drive, capping it with an 18-yard touchdown pass from former USC quarterback Sam Darnold to Ty Johnson.
 Jets kicker Sam Ficken, who had played for the Rams in 2018, added a pair of field goals from 39 and 25 yards in the second quarter as New York built a 13-0 lead.
 The field goals were set up by a blocked punt off Rams punter Johnny Hekker and a Jared Goff interception.
 Matt Gay's 45-yard field goal at the end of the second quarter got L.A. on the scoreboard, but the Jets answered with another long touchdown drive to start the second half.
 Veteran running back Frank Gore's 1-yard TD run ended an 11-play, 72-yard drive that lasted 6 1/2 minutes.
 The Rams answered as Goff connected with Robert Woods for a 15-yard touchdown pass.
 However, the Jets answered with another long scoring drive, going 72 yards in 10 plays down to the Los Angeles 3, which ended in a 21-yard field goal by Ficken for a 23-10 lead.
 The Rams pulled close in the fourth quarter with a 3-yard TD pass from Goff to tight end Tyler Higbee and a 42-yard field goal by Gay.
 But after the defense forced the Jets to punt, the Rams' final offensive drive stalled at the New York 37 after an illegal block penalty wiped out a 22-yard run by rookie running Cam Akers and Goff's final two passes fell incomplete.
 Akers, who ran 15 times for 63 yards, also had an 18-yard touchdown run that would have tied the game nullified by a holding penalty.
 Linebacker Troy Reeder had a team-high 11 tackles, while linebacker Samson Ebukam and defensive tackle Morgan Fox each had a sack for the Rams' defense.